-Consult wiring diagram supplied with the unit for correct feeder or leadwire connections.
-If wiring diagram is not supplied, the factory should be consulted for the appropriate wiring diagram.
+Consult wiring diagram supplied with the unit for correct feeder wires connections.
+If one is not supplied, the factory should be consulted for the appropriate wiring diagram.
 Feeder wire should be properly selected based on amperage, electrical power rating, ambient temperature, and type of environment.
 Feeder wire should also be housed in either rigid or flexible conduit which carries the same classification as the heater enclosure.
 It is the users responsibility to properly size and install feeder wire.